-When it comes to keeping your skin healthy, you probably already know about how important it is to follow a good skin care routine and apply sunscreen regularly.
+When it comes to keeping enjoying healthy skin, you probably already know how important it is to follow a good skin care routine and of course, to apply sunscreen regularly.
 But did you know that stress can also have a huge impact on your skin?
 Unfortunately, stress related skin issues are often a big problem.
 In some ways it’s direct.
 In others, the impact creates a number of other habits that can cause skin problems over time.

 In this installment we sit down with CSI’s Dr. Todd Anhalt to learn more about the subtle ways stress can affect how your skin functions.

 Q: Is stress really that big a deal when it comes to skin care?